 - Finally determine the best for the child regards to property and management thereof.

 The above rights are very important especially a) as this person determines where the child lives as well as d) which allows the person with parental power to determine who can exercise power of the child.
 This become important if you are leaving Thailand after the divorce and want the child or children to visit you in your home country.
 If you ex-wife has parental power then she will decide the terms and conditions however it is easier to settle these in a divorce agreement without the need for litigation.
-There are a number of ways to obtain parental power:
+There are a number of ways to obtain parental power.
+Likewise also the divorce litigation as well as

 This would be the most common as a divorce agreement would usually contain a custody agreement which covers the children.
 The custody agreement would cover visitation rights, monthly maintenance as well as custody sharing.
 This agreement must be signed by both parties before two witnesses.
 If you are not married then sole custody is vested in the mother.
 You can however contact an attorney in Bangkok to setup an agreement for you.
 Note however the child must have been registered at birth with you being the father.

 Consent by Litigation: